All Episodes

 Of those, four died of natural causes.

-One overdosed, another jumped to his death in an apparent suicide, said Barron, who personally oversaw the turning over of bodies from a dome freezer where they lay atop melting bags of ice.
+Another jumped to his death in an apparent suicide, said Barron, who personally oversaw the turning over of bodies from a dome freezer where they lay atop melting bags of ice.

-State Health Department officials in charge of body recovery put the official death count at the dome at 10, but Barron said the other four bodies were found in the street near the dome, not inside it.
+State Health Department officials in charge of body recovery put the official death count of the dome at 10, but Barron said the other four bodies were found in the street near the dome, not inside it.

 Both sources said that no one had been killed inside.

-Sergeant First Class Jason Lakney, who played a key role in security and humanitarian work inside the dome, said 99% of this is B.S.
-Now don't get me wrong, bad things happened in there, but I didn't see any killing or raping and cutting of throats or anything.
+Sergeant First Class Jason Lackney, who played a key role in security and humanitarian work inside the dome, said 99% of this is B.S.

-99% of the people in the dome were very well behaved.
+99% of the people in the dome were very well-behaved.

 Orleans Parish District Attorney Eddie Jordan said authorities had confirmed only four murders in New Orleans.

-And listen to this paragraph, because this sums it all up.
+And listen to this paragraph because this sums it all up.

 Orleans Parish District Attorney Eddie Jordan said authorities had confirmed only four murders in New Orleans in the aftermath of Hurricane Katrina, making it a typical week in a city that anticipated more than 200 homicides this year.